Sure Dividend

 Coca-Cola was founded in 1892.
 Today, it is the world’s largest non-alcoholic beverage company.
 It owns or licenses more than 500 non-alcoholic beverages, including both sparkling and still beverages.

-It now sells products in more than 200 countries around the world and has 20 brands that each generate $1 billion or more in annual sales.
-Its brands account for about 2 billion servings of beverages worldwide every day, producing more than $45 billion in annual revenue.
+It now sells products in more than 200 countries worldwide and has 20 brands that each generate over $1 billion in annual sales.
+Its brands account for approximately 2 billion servings of beverages worldwide every day, generating more than $47 billion in yearly revenue.

 The sparkling beverage portfolio includes the flagship Coca-Cola brand, as well as other soda brands like Diet Coke, Sprite, Fanta, and more.
 The still beverage portfolio includes water, juices, and ready-to-drink teas, such as Dasani, Minute Maid, Vitamin Water, and Honest Tea.